-- It rains discounts – It would be naïve to visit Rajasthan and not experience the royal lifestyle which a stay at one of the heritage hotel offers.
+- It rains discounts – It would be naïve to visit Rajasthan and not experience the royal lifestyle that a stay at one of the heritage hotels offers.
 However, during the monsoon season, they offer huge discounts for guests staying with them.
-Grab that chance, and book you holiday package for Rajasthan now!
+Grab that chance, and book your holiday package for Rajasthan now!

 Unquestionably, Rajasthan is one of the best holiday hotspots for enjoying monsoons.
 Thankfully, plenty of tourist places offer great opportunities for thrill and fun.
 The above-listed places are the best choices for enjoying monsoons in Rajasthan.
 You can plan your monsoon vacation by choosing your preferred destinations with Indian Holiday.